 top of page

-Instead of focusing on the White Marseilles comparison, I would consider Marseillaise a part of a trio of fig varieties with Nerucciolo d’Elba & Verdino del Nord.
+Marseillaise is part of a special trio of fig varieties with Nerucciolo d’Elba and Verdino del Nord.
 All three are slower-growing dwarf-sized trees with closer node spacing, they produce smaller-sized fruits, and the fruits all ripen consistently at a high quality due to their impressive ease of drying on the tree.
+Few if any varieties dry better than these.

-There have been observations from other growers that this variety can occasionally split (Baud has also mentioned this), likely due to its spherical shape.
-In 2023, my Marseillaise tree ripened every fig almost perfectly without any splitting and at a higher quality due to its small size and great drying capabilities.
+Marseillaise can split due to its spherical shape.
+However, in 2023, my Marseillaise tree ripened every fig perfectly without any splitting and at a higher quality due to its small size and great drying capabilities.

-In 2023, I detected a potent fruity aroma prior to eating, and upon tasting, you will be greeted with a brown sugar flavor and a standout fruitiness echoing other lauded varieties like Rossellino and Salce.
-Marseillaise is truly impressive in many respects.
+In 2023, I detected a potent fruity aroma before eating, and upon tasting, I was greeted with a brown sugar flavor and a standout fruitiness similar to Rossellino and Salce.

 $50.00Price